AdobeDocs/campaign-standard-learn.en/help/reporting/creating-a-dynamic-report.md

 ---
-title: Creating a Dynamic Report
+title: Create a Dynamic Report
 description: Learn how to create a report.
 feature: Reporting
 kt: 2037